MarkD833/RCBUS-68xxx/code/README.md

 The second program works in conjunction with the [SC406](https://smallcomputercentral.com/i2c-bus-modules/sc406-i2c-temperature-sensor-module/) I2C temperature sensor module.
 It simply interrogates the TC74 temperature sensor and reports back the temperature in deg C.

+---

+# SC705

+The code in this folder provides 2 simple demonstrations to exercise the [SC705](https://smallcomputercentral.com/rcbus/sc700-series/sc705-rcbus-serial-acia/) serial ACIA module.

+Note that the ACIA serial port is configured for 57600,8,N,1 as my SC705 has a 3.6864MHz crystal fitted instead of a 7.3728MHz crystal.
+If your board uses a 7.3728MHz crystal, then the baud rate doubles to 115200.

+The first program is hello.x68 and it simply outputs the message "Hello World!" + CR & LF to the ACIA serial port.

+The second program is echo.x68 and it simply echoes back any characters recevied by the ACIA.